Data types in Power BI Desktop

 Handling blanks, empty strings, and zero values

-In DAX, a null, blank value, empty cell, or a missing value are all represented by the same new value type, a BLANK.
+In DAX, a null, blank value, empty cell, or a missing value is all represented by the same new value type, a BLANK.
 You can also generate blanks by using the BLANK function, or test for blanks by using the ISBLANK function.

 How blanks are handled in operations such as addition or concatenation depends on the individual function.
 The following table summarizes the differences between DAX and Microsoft Excel formulas, in the way that blanks are handled.